 The Maze Runner

-In late 2012, director Wes Ball hired me to design the mechanical creatures called Grievers for the film.
-Besides the Grievers, I also worked on several Maze, Beetle Blade and Crank designs.
-Later Method Studios came on board and used my designs for the VFX.
+In late 2012, director Wes Ball offered me the opportunity to design the mechanical creatures known as Grievers for the film.
+Additionally, I had the privilege of contributing to the design of several other elements, such as the Maze, Beetle Blade, and Cranks.
+As the project evolved, Method Studios joined the project and employed my designs for the visual effects.

 The Maze Runner